 In 1947 the Kansas Inspection bureau decreed that the equipment must be updated or the city would lose its rating for insurance purposes.
 A new 1947 one and a half ton Chevrolet truck was purchased, and factory equipped with complete fire fighting equipment.
 This truck is still used for parades and community functions.

 Some of the older records have been lost, but in 1921 Gene Green and Gordon Bennett were the fire Chiefs.
 In 1929 L.C.
 Fankhouser was chief and Gordon Bennett was assistant.
 Prior to 1971 the fire chief was Vic Philpot.
-In 1971 Alvin DeGarmo was the City of Haviland Fire chief with David Getting as an assistance, later followed by Oscar Ebert as an assistant.
-Oscar Ebert then became the fire chief, with Robin Rose as his assistant.
-In 2017 Robin Rose is chief and William Langley assistant.
+In 1971 Alvin DeGarmo was the City of Haviland Fire Chief with David Getting as an assistance, later followed by Oscar Ebert as an assistant.
+Oscar Ebert then became the Fire Chief, with Robin Rose as his assistant.
+In 2017 Robin Rose took over as the Fire Chief and Logan Stevens Assistant.

 The city of Haviland also houses four Kiowa County fire trucks.
-The County fire chief is Jay Koehn, he has two assistant Robin Rose of Haviland and Cody Sherer of Mullinville.
-The Emergency Manager is Ray Stegman.
+The County Fire Chief is Theron McKinney.